ksami/ksami.github.io/_posts/2016/02/2016-02-29-Journey-into-Electronic-Music-Week-6.md

 ## Music Genealogy Project

 ### Swedish House Mafia
 Swedish House Mafia was a Swedish (duh) electronic music supergroup, its members are already successful in the music industry on their own, formed in 2008 and split in 2013.
+Their influences include Daft Punk and Underworld.

 Some of their hits include "Save the World" and "Don't You Worry Child"; both of which I remember listening to quite often on the radio about 4-5 years ago and am quite glad to finally know the title and artist of the song.